In this research project, we work with 5 research teams and 6 associate partners.

 - Researchers in Utrecht will explore the music cultivated by followers of the Modern Devotion in late-medieval Utrecht and of early-modern Beguines in Amsterdam, both evoking earlier, ‘better’ times through their choices of musical style and repertoire.

-- The Ascoli Ensemble will be our primary partner in disseminating our research results to the general public.
+- The Associate Partners will disseminate our research results to the general public.
 They will do so through innovative and traditional concert formats as well as targeted media appearances.